Jump to section

 Understanding neurodivergent employees

-It’s never easy to present as “atypical,” which is another reason for the link between neurodivergence and greater mental health issues.
+Navigating a world designed for neurotypical minds can be challenging for neurodivergent people, which contributes to the link between neurodivergence and mental health struggles.
 This can easily lead to feeling misunderstood and at a disadvantage, burying the unique strengths every person has to bring to the table.

-Recognizing the individual strengths of neurodiverse team members and understanding what they need to fully utilize them can help overcome or reduce daily challenges.
-This is also essential for building a truly inclusive environment.
+Recognizing the individual strengths of neurodivergent team members and understanding their needs can help reduce barriers and create a more supportive and inclusive work environment.

 Here are some of the challenges that many neurodivergent employees face: